sensu-plugins/documentation/development/getting_started.md

 * Owners - unrestricted access to the org and all repos
 * Admins - write access to all repos except core infrastructure
 * Contributors - write access to all plugin repos
-* Core Infra - write access to sensu-plugin, sensu-plugin-spec, GIR, sensu-plugin.github.io
+* Core Infra - write access to sensu-plugin, sensu-plugin-spec, GIR, Kryten, sensu-plugin.github.io, and tom_servo
 * Documentation - write access to the documentation repo

 #### Trello